-This baked goat cheese dip is a super simple appetizer recipe that’s easy to throw together at the last minute with just 3 ingredients!
+This baked goat cheese dip is a super simple, delicious appetizer recipe that’s easy to throw together at the last minute with just 3 ingredients!
 Chevre is baked in marinara sauce until hot and bubbly – Perfect for spreading on crusty bread or crostini.

 That’s exactly why I’m sharing this baked goat cheese log appetizer.
 There’s absolutely nothing complicated about this recipe.
 With just 3-simple ingredients, and very few steps, this is an appetizer recipe that’s about as simple as they come.